Canadian English: Phonology and phonetics

-It is quite common for Canadian English speakers to have the cot-caught merger, the father-bother merger, the Low-Back-Merger Shift (with the vowel in words such as "trap" moving backwards), Canadian raising (words such as "like" and "about" pronounced with a higher first vowel in the diphthong) and no trap-bath split.
+It is quite common for Canadian English speakers to have the cot–caught merger, the father–bother merger, the low-back-merger shift (with the vowel in words such as "trap" moving backwards), Canadian raising (words such as "like" and "about" pronounced with a higher first vowel in the diphthong) and no trap-bath split.
 Canadian raising is when the onsets of diphthongs //aɪ// and //aʊ// get raised to or before voiceless segments.
-There are areas in the eastern U.S. where some words are pronounced with Canadian raising.
+There are areas in the eastern US where some words are pronounced with Canadian raising.

-Some young Canadians may show Goose-fronting.
-U.S. southern dialects have long had goose-fronting, but this goose-fronting among young Canadians and Californians is more recent.
-Some young Californians also show signs of the Low-Back-Merger Shift.
-The cot-caught merger is perhaps not general in the U.S., but younger speakers seem more likely to have it.
+Some young Canadians may show goose-fronting.
+US southern dialects have long had goose-fronting, but this goose-fronting among young Canadians and Californians is more recent.
+Some young Californians also show signs of the low-back-merger shift.
+The cot–caught merger is perhaps not general in the US, but younger speakers seem more likely to have it.